ashwin-ramakrishnan/Fellowship_Acceptance/README.md

 Data analysis and modeling to help understand consumers and finally decide whether or not a candidate should be accepted as a fellow to the organization.
 I will refer to this organization as "XYZ".

 # Introduction:
-XYZ is an online program that provides 1-on-1 mentorship, training, and advice to help job seekers get the best possible jobs in tech.
-Every two weeks, XYZ welcomes a new cohort of fellows.
-If a candidate is interested in joining the program and successfully passes all stages of the admission process, they receive an offer to join XYZ and become a fellow.
-The first 2 weeks in the program are called a free trial period and a fellow can withdraw within this free trial period without any penalty.
-After 2 weeks, a fellow needs to sign an ISA (Income Share Agreement) with XYZ if they want to stay in the program.
-The entire program lasts a year, including 8 weeks of the core curriculum.
-If a fellow couldn’t find a job within a year after joining XYZ, his/her contract is terminated.
-However, there might be some exceptions.
-For instance, if someone was on a break, we may extend their contract for the period of the break.

-On average, for fellows who stay with XYZ after their free trial period, it takes about 4 months to receive a final job offer.
-However, there is a lot of variation in fellows’ outcomes.
-Being able to predict how fast every single fellow is going to find a job is crucial for XYZ's business.

-The main goal of my analysis is to derive insights around if a fellow will ultimately be placed at a company and how long until a placement can be expected.
+XYZ is an online program which provides mentorship, career training and workshps, etc. to help job seekers land their dream job in tech.
+They admit candidates (fellows) into their program every two weeks into one of the following tracks / fields:

+1: Software Engineering
+2: Data
+3: Product
+4: Design
+5: Marketing

+While the program itself is free to join after completing a set of admission and interview stages, the fellows will have to sign an income share agreement after the first 2-week trial period.
+XYZ invests a lot in hiring the best possible mentors across the different industries, resources to provide the best service in helping a candidate apply and prepare for interviews across all stages.
+This investment is extremely expensive and for the business to be successful, XYZ should also be picking the best candidates who ensure a return on investment once they get placed at a company.
+Being able to predict if a candidate will be placed, and how long it will take is extremely crucial for the organization to run a stable business.
+The main goal of my analysis and modeling will revolve around the same.